Grounded GUI Understanding for Vision-Based Spatial Intelligent Agent: Exemplified by Extended Reality Apps: Experiment Design

 \textbf{IoU}.
 Intersection over Union (IoU) is calculated as the ratio of two bounding boxes' intersection area to their union area, measuring how well they match.
 A predefined threshold is usually set, and only pairs of bounding boxes with IoU above this threshold can match.

 \textbf{Precision, Recall, and F1-Score}.
-A predicted bounding box matches the one with the highest IoU among the ground-truth bounding boxes that (1) lie in the same image, (2) have matching categories, and (3) have IoU exceeding the threshold.
+A predicted bounding box matches the one with the highest IoU among the ground-truth bounding boxes that (1) have matching categories, and (2) have IoU exceeding the threshold.
 For RQ1-1, RQ1-2, and RQ2, we consider a predicted box matching a ground-truth box a True Positive (TP); otherwise, a False Positive (FP); ground-truth boxes that fail to match any predicted box are False Negatives (FN).
-For RQ1-2, a predicted box is considered a TP if it matches an interactable ground-truth box, and an FP if it matches a non-interactable one; non-interactable and interactable ground-truth boxes that fail to match any predicted box are considered a TN and FN, respectively.
-We calculate Precision as $TP/(TP+FP)$, Recall as $TP/(TP+FN)$ and F1-Score as $2 \times Precision \times Recall / (Precision + Recall)$.
+For RQ1-2, a predicted box is considered a TP if it matches an interactable ground-truth box, and an FP if it matches a non-interactable one; non-interactable and interactable ground-truth boxes that fail to match any predicted box are considered as TNs and FNs, respectively.
+We calculate $Precision = TP/(TP+FP)$, $Recall = TP/(TP+FN)$ and $F1 = 2 \times Precision \times Recall / (Precision + Recall)$.

 \textbf{AP and mAP}.
 We follow COCO API~\cite{website:coco-api} to calculate the Average Precision (AP) by averaging 101 Precision values in increments of 0.01 over a range of Recall values from 0 to 1.
 The mean AP (mAP) is obtained by averaging AP across categories.